Table of Contents_

 No matter which type of vehicle you choose, be sure to always wear protective gear during rides.
 This includes a helmet, knee pads, and more.

-As previously mentioned, kick scooters are propelled by the humans riding them, and not by powerful motors.
+As previously mentioned, kick scooters are propelled by the humans riding them and not by powerful motors.
 In other words, in nearly any scenario, a motorized scooter would have a clear edge when it comes to max speed.
-Motorized scooters can travel up to 20 miles per hour in some instances, whereas a kick scooter can only travel five to seven miles per hour, and even less going uphill.
+Motorized scooters can travel up to 20 miles per hour in some instances, whereas a kick scooter can only travel five to seven miles per hour and even less going uphill.
 If you are looking for a vehicle with a comparable speed to an e-scooter, consider thinking about an electric scooter vs. a one-wheel scooter.
+Additionally, you could check out electric skateboard vs electric scooter for something that is a little easier to learn than a one-wheel.
+Lastly, if you are interested in a comparison of two speedy models, check out the comparison of electric scooter UberScoot 1000w vs Speedway 3.

 Electric scooters may have the edge when it comes to speed, but kick scooters are generally regarded as being safer for kids and adults to ride.
 Motorized scooters feature sensitive lithium batteries, which have had safety issues in the past.
 Additionally, the extreme speeds motorized scooters can reach make them less safe than kick scooters.
 Both vehicles can use the bike lane, however.